 If you are registered you will be sent a card called a poll card just before an election.
 Your poll card tells you where and when to vote.
 You will always be sent a poll card no matter how you choose to vote.
 Your poll card is for your information and you don't actually need it to be able to cast your vote.

 Voting: a step by step guide

 - On election day, go to your polling station.
 The polling station is often a school or local hall near where you live.
 'Polling' is another word for voting.
+Show the staff your Voter ID or Voter Authority Certificate.
 Tell the staff inside the polling station your name and address so they can check that you're on the register.
 You can show them your poll card, but you do not need it to vote

 - The staff at the polling station will give you a list of the people or parties you can vote for.
 This is called a ballot paper.
 You may be given more than one ballot paper if there is more than one election on the same day

 - Go into a polling booth so that no one can see how you vote